rkulskis/jupytex/README.md

 the next release!

 For some reason, the compilation does not work properly with JupyterNotebook;
 however, it works just fine with JupyterLab.
-The tests directory shows the difference in output.

 # Tests directory
-Currently this directory contains a screenshot and `notebook.ipynb` and `lab.ipynb`, which are Jupyter example runs.
+Currently this directory contains a screenshot and `lab.ipynb`, which are Jupyter example runs.
 Some ideas for testing could be to use selenium for screenshotting and comparing images with known working versions.